MELLIFERA-Labs/wsignal-info/README.md

 <img src="./screens/vote_in_telegram.png" width="70%">

 ### Enjoy!
 That's all!
-If you have any questions, please contact us in the telegram chat https://t.me/wsignalbetachat
+If you have any questions, please contact us in the telegram group https://t.me/wsignalbetachat